The Sharp Constant in the Weak (1,1) Inequality for the Square Function: A New Proof: Proofs of the Boundary Values and of and

-But $\frac{\tau}{(1-\tau^2)^{1/2}} = \frac12 (X(x, \tau)- X(x, -\tau))$, so to prove \eqref{bo2} one needs to check the following inequality:
+But $\frac{a}{(1-a^2)^{1/2}} = \frac12 (X(f, a)- X(f, -a))$, so to prove \eqref{bo2} one needs to check the following inequality:

-This inequality holds because in our case 1) we have $X(x, -\tau)\in [-1,1], X(x, \tau)\in [-1,1]$, and function $s\to e^{-s^2/2}$ is concave on the interval $[-1,1]$.
-(It is easy that for every concave function on an interval, its average over the interval is at least its average over the ends of the interval.)
+This inequality holds because in our case 1) we have $X(f, -a)\in [0,1], X(f, a)\in [0,1]$, and the function $s\mapsto e^{-s^2/2}$ is concave on the interval $[-1,1]$.
+It is easy to verify that for every concave function on an interval, its integral average over the interval is at least its average over the endpoints of the interval.